Thlb/MMM-temp-ds18b20/README.md

 ## Configuration options

-The sensors property contains an array with multiple objects (one per sensor connected the raspberry).
+The sensors property contains an array with multiple objects (one per sensor connected the Raspberry).
 These objects have the following properties:

 <table width="100%">
 	<!-- why, markdown... -->